angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 The constructor of the `FormControl` can be used to set its initial value, which in this case is set to an empty string.
-By creating these controls in your component class, you get immediate access to listen, update and validate the state of the form input.
+By creating these controls in your component class, you get immediate access to listen, update, and validate the state of the form input.

 ### Step 3 - Register the control in the template